Streets and walking, Madrid

 Walking is sublime and a must; mix in the Madrid day with the hussle and buzzle and then taste its terrific nights full of life.

 The pictures here are the famous historical National Library, the Metropolis building, and the Plaza Santa Ana.
+And the nice neighborhood of cueva san miguel with all those tapas bars.
 All symbols of this wonderful city.

 Fondest memory: walking anywhere is magical day or night.
 Metropolis is up my alley coming from Alcala up Gran Via.